 The size of the molecule is not the only thing large about biologics.
 Seven of the top 10 drugs by sales in the U.S. in 2014 were biologics.
-In fact, AbbVie’s Humira sales in 2015 tipped at just over $14 billion, the number one seller for the company.
+In fact, AbbVie’s global Humira sales in 2016 was close to $10.5 billion, the number one seller for the company.

 - Insurance groups and the government are pushing back on the price tags, and for patients who lack adequate insurance, potentially life-saving biologic therapy can be completely out of reach.

-As reported by SeekingAlfa, Hospira has noted biosimilars in the U.S. will most likely will be sold at discounts of 10 to 40 percent from the branded competitors.
+- As reported by SeekingAlfa, Hospira has noted biosimilars in the U.S. will most likely will be sold at discounts of 10 to 40 percent from the branded competitors.

-Are There Concerns With Biosimilars?
+Are There Other Questions With Biosimilars?